-If your car passes the inspection you will be presented with your test certificate and a small coloured sticker that has to be displayed in the right hand side of your windscreen.
+If your car passes the inspection you will be presented with your test certificate and a small coloured sticker that has to be displayed at the top right-hand side of your windscreen (from inside the car).
 This shows the month and year of when the next test is due.

 If you fail to display the sticker and get pulled up by the police, you will be fined on the spot and you will be given ten days to provide proof of passing the test.

-You are then given one month to return to the test center with all failures fixed.
+You are then given one month to return to the test centre with all failures fixed.

 If you can get them done and return on the same day, you will not be charged again and if you return with the faults mended within 15 days you will normally be given a discount on the previous test price.
 If you fail to return within this period you will be charged the full test fee again.

-It is important that you do return to the test center, as if you don't they will inform the Department of Traffic that your car is on the road without I.T.V.
+You must return to a test centre, as if you don't they will inform the Department of Traffic that your car is on the road without I.T.V.
 In other words 'illegally!'